 Definition of Yoke:

-- In literal sense, the word ‘Yoke’ means a bar of wood, so constructed as to unite two animals (usually oxen), enabling them to work in the fields, drawing loads, pulling instruments used for farming.
+- In a literal sense, the word ‘Yoke’ means a bar of wood, so constructed as to unite two animals (usually oxen), enabling them to work in the fields, drawing loads, pulling instruments used for farming.

-- Figuratively, It is a symbol of
+- In Bible, it is figuratively used as a symbol of

 - Slavery (1 Tim 6:1)